mightybyte/monad-challenges/pages/set4-3.md

 you used the type variable 'm', you should be able to drop it in.
 All we need is a name.
 Let's use the name `bind`.

-Now we have part of our type class your task is to create a single unified implementation for generalB2/yLink.
+Now that we have part of our type class your task is to create a single unified implementation for generalB2/yLink.
 Most of it should be the same, but you'll find that there is one part that is different for the two.
 Make that part into the second function of the type class.
 Call this function `return`.
 Figure out what the type signature should be.